Girl Scouts of the USA: Desegregation

 Most Girl Scout units were originally segregated by race according to state and local laws and customs.
 The first troop for African American girls was founded in 1917; the first American Indian troop was formed in New York State in 1921; and the first troop for Mexican Americans was formed in Houston, Texas, in 1922.
 In 1933, Josephine Groves Holloway founded unofficial African American troops in Tennessee.
 She also fully desegregated the Cumberland Valley council in 1962.
 The first official African American troop in the South was founded in 1932 in Richmond, Virginia.
-It was created by Maggie Lena Walker and Lena B. Watson, but was led by Lavnia Banks, a teacher from Armstrong High School.
+It was created by Maggie Lena Walker and Lena B. Watson, but was led by Lavinia Banks, a teacher from Armstrong High School.
 It first met in Hartshorn Hall at Virginia Union University.

 By the 1950s, GSUSA had begun significant national efforts to desegregate the camps and maintain racial balance.
 One of the first desegregations, accomplished by Murray Atkins Walls in 1956, was at Camp Shattuck in Kentucky.
 In 1969, a Girl Scout initiative called Action 70 was created that aimed to eliminate prejudice.
 Gloria D. Scott, an African American, was elected national president of GSUSA in 1975.

 Wing Scouts

 The Wing Scouts was a Senior Girl Scout program for girls interested in aviation.
 It was started in 1941 and ended in the 1970s.
 In July 1942, 29 troop leaders from 15 states met in Philadelphia for Wing Scout leadership training.
 They returned to their councils and began the creation of Wing Scout troops.
 In 1959, the council in San Mateo County, California was presented with an offer from United Airlines to start an aviation program for Senior Girl Scouts.
 A highlight of the Wing Scout program was a courtesy flight provided to Senior Girl Scouts using United Airlines aircraft.
 For many of the girls, the flight was their first time being in an airplane.
-Senior Girl Scouts who had been in the program for three years were given the opportunity to temporarily take control of a small aircraft during flight.
 The program was discontinued after United Airlines experienced financial issues in the 1970s.